 In this case, your doctor may want to take a "wait and see" approach.
 They may order follow-up X-rays or CT scans to monitor the nodule.
 Your doctor may decide that a biopsy isn’t necessary if the nodule doesn’t change in two years.

 - the nodule is larger than 3 cm across

 - the nodule has changed in size or appearance

 - you have other symptoms of lung cancer

-- lung needle biopsy: a needle is inserted through the chest wall
+- Lung needle biopsy: A needle is inserted into your lungs through your chest wall.

-- bronchoscopy: a scope is passed through the mouth into the lungs
+- Bronchoscopy: A scope is passed through your mouth into your lungs.

-- mediastinoscopy: a lighted instrument is inserted into the area between the lungs, called the mediastinum
+- Mediastinoscopy: A lighted instrument is inserted into the area between your lungs, called the mediastinum.

 Your doctor may also order a simple skin test to rule out various bacterial infections, such as tuberculosis.

 Based on your X-ray or CT images and your physical examination, your doctor will decide whether you should have a biopsy.
-If not, he or she may recommend careful follow-up testing.
+If not, they may recommend careful follow-up testing.

-If the nodule is noncancerous and does not change over the course of two years, no further treatment is needed.
+If the nodule is noncancerous and doesn’t change over the course of two years, you most likely won’t need any more treatment.
 If a biopsy indicates that you have cancer, you should consult an oncologist, a doctor who specializes in cancer, as soon as possible.
 A quick diagnosis and immediate treatment can be crucial in lung cancer cases.